seb646/interschool-club-directory/README.md

 * [Aaron Grill](https://github.com/aarongrill) – The Browning School
 * Melodie Ting – The Browning School

 Have an idea for a new feature?
 Want to help maintain the software?
 Contact your school's Computer Science Department Chair or Dean of Students to learn how to contribute.
+We encourage and depend on student and faculty participation.